Nicole1707/Order_summary_component/README.md

-# Order_summary_component
+# Frontend Mentor - Order summary card solution

- Frontend mentor Order summary component solution
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.